commonhaus/commonhaus.github.io/CONTRIBUTING.md

     Other tasks are available (in `deno.json`, list with `deno task`):

+    - `build`: Builds the website (first Lume, then Vite+Svelte)
+    - **Lume**
         - `attach`: Attaches a debugger to lume.
-    - `build`: Builds the website.
         - `debug`: Allows you to attach a debugger to a deno task.
         - `serve`: Builds and serves the website, and watch for changes.
+    - **Vite** (Membership UI, run after Lume)
+        - `vite-build`: use vite to compile svelte files
+        - `vite-dev`: use vite to watch and recompile svelte files
+    - **Generation**
+        - `about`: Update metadata about members of the foundation based on the CONTACTS list.
+        - `activity`: Query the latest discussions and PRs from the foundation repository and update corresponding site pages (requires GH CLI).
+        - `lastmod`: update information about the contents of the foundation submodule (requires GH CLI).
+        - `votes`: Update metadata related to a vote (discussion or PR)
+    - **Verification**
         - `checklocal`: test links against a running local server.
-    - `lastmod`: update information about the contents of the foundation submodule (requires GH CLI).
-    - `activity`: Query the latest discussions and PRs from the foundation repository and update corresponding site pages (requires GH CLI).
+        - `checklinks`: check for invalid links

+4. **Working on the Membership UI** (requires the [cf-admin-bot](https://github.com/commonhaus/automation))

+    The Vite-related task will watch for changes and recompile updated files.
+This works well with Lume `serve`, just make sure to start Lume first.

+    ```bash
+    deno task vite-dev
+    ```

 ## Project Structure

 - `.github` - build scripts
+- `member` - Svelte-based Membership UI.
+Requires a backend
 - `site` - source
     - `_data` - data shared by / available to all pages
         - `about.yml` - maintained by `.github/about.ts`